CQCL/pytket-docs/manual/manual_backend.rst

     print(result.get_unitary())
     print(result.get_unitary(basis=BasisOrder.dlo))

 Suppose that we only care about a subset of the measurements used in a :py:class:`~pytket.Circuit`.
 A shot table is a ``numpy.ndarray``, so it can be filtered by column selections.
-To identify which columns need to be retained/removed, we are able to predict their column indices from the :py:class:`~pytket.Circuit` object. :py:attr:`Circuit.bit_readout` maps :py:class:`Bit` s to their column index (assuming the ILO convention).
+To identify which columns need to be retained/removed, we are able to predict their column indices from the :py:class:`~pytket.Circuit` object. :py:attr:`pytket.Circuit.bit_readout` maps :py:class:`~pytket.unit_id.Bit` s to their column index (assuming the ILO convention).

 .. jupyter-execute::